RobinBastiaan/scarfy/README.md

 Thank you for considering contributing to this repository!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

+When developing you might want to take a look at these tips:

+- Unused CSS-styles are excluded from the final styles file.
+When introducing a new CSS-style, be sure to run `npm run prod` again.

 ## Code of Conduct